 Traditional Greek music played as guests gathered before the wedding breakfast.
 Speeches followed shortly after the food and there were plenty of laughs and tears.
 Sorrel also gave a speech, just the 2nd Bride I’ve had get up for one this year.
 I love it when a bride gets up, it really adds a different element into the speeches.

 The evening kicked off with some Greek dancing before the night finished with a more modern feel from a pre-made Spotify playlist as the happy couple and their guests partied away into the evening.

 I absolutely loved photographing Angelo and Sorrel’s wedding and being a Jacksons Lane wedding photographer.
-If you would like your wedding photographed by a relaxed documentary wedding photographer at Jackson Lane or anywhere else please visit my website for more information or get in touch.
+If you would like your wedding photographed by a relaxed documentary wedding photographer at Jackson Lane please use the button to get in touch.